 Comments and shares are very important components, But it is also an indication which types and forms and specialization of content actually engage, inspire and motivate your targeted audience.
 The topics that motivate and raise social discussions are importantly vital.
 Learning what actually worked for your competitor and what does not work for them is an important idea to improve.
 One of the great ways to improve your website performance and blog health is to reach out to the competitors’ social circles.
 There are so many improved ways to tap into the potentialities of the most active audience of your competitors.
 One of the great ways is to reach out to their profiles, following them, retweeting their tweets, and making a list specifically for hosting them to your profile.
 When you have clustered variety and set of improved audience profiles who actually are helpful for your brand, your effort to market your product/service reduces.

-3. Tap into the potential of link building – Inbound link to be specific:
+3. Tap into the potential of link building – Inbound link to be specific

 Inbound link building has always been a vital tool to improve the value and benefits of your blog.
 A blog that has improved a variety of inbound links can easily rank well in search engine results pages whereas a blog that lacks these links usually suffer some issues and do not actually scale up.
 To generate an affordable variety of inbound links you can create a dedicated base of audience.
 One of the great ways to discover the inbound links your competitors are getting is to do some spy on them.
 Let me guide you through the process

 Use content finding tools and sources to get great quality content which is relevant to your industry.
 You can use a different set of tools – some are paid and some are freely available on the net.
 You can use their full benefits of the tools.
 Once you have found the great content written, write even better content and then export the inbound links which are there on your competitor sites’ – who have written such content.
-Once you have exported, send them a mail saying you have created even better content.
+Once you have exported, send them an email saying you have created even better content.
 If they like what you wrote, they link to you, thereby the inbound link is cleverly generated and used by you

-When you sign up with your competitors’ mailing list, you get a chance to peep inside their news and customer centricity ideas.
+When you sign up for your competitors’ mailing list, you get a chance to peep inside their news and customer centricity ideas.
 Whenever they post something, you keep informed.
-You get to know the ideas, emails and tactics they use to keep customers.
+You get to know the ideas, emails, and tactics they use to keep customers.
 How they write to customers, how they reply to their queries, how they move the discussion to the new level – these customer centricity programs are usually beneficial and if you are an insider, you get the report.

-5. Use Google alerts to keep posted about new competitor:
+5. Use Google alerts to keep posted about new competitor

 You can use Google alerts or other alert systems to know who is doing what and who is up for a competition.
-You can enter some strategic keywords on the alert database so that whenever anyone posts something around those keywords, you are the first person to know them – of course once they are indexed.
+You can enter some strategic keywords on the alert database so that whenever anyone posts something around those keywords, you are the first person to know them – of course, once they are indexed.

 These are some of the improved variety of facts and ideas to spy on your competition.
 The better detectives are better search marketers.
 If you need to scale up and that if you need to improve, it is very important that you have an understanding of your competition.
 But do your spying smartly, do not ever indulge in anything that is bad and against the law.